 CLASSROOM BENCH PROJECT IN CAMEROON REPORT: This report is a narrative of how the Oroko-USA Association managed to launch the Classroom Bench Project in Cameroon.
-The project should be considered to be the first phase of how Oroko-USA can help improve the dilapidated conditions of our Oroko primary schools; especially […]
+The project should be considered to be the first phase of how Oroko-USA can help improve the dilapidated conditions of […]

 Although there are many sites of touristic importance in Orokoland, they are yet to be developed, and advertised as such.
 However, a feature of immediate and growing importance is that of ecotourism.
-“Ecotourism is a form of tourism that strives to minimize ecological or other damage to areas visited for […]
+“Ecotourism is a form of tourism that strives to minimize ecological or other […]